Periodic Reporting for period 2 - GENOMIC FOOTPRINT (Does a moving hybrid zone leave a genomic footprint?)

 Progress beyond the state of the art and expected potential impact (including the socio-economic impact and the wider societal implications of the project so far)

 I have already provided strong support during the project for genomic footprints left by hybrid zone movement in two 2017 publications.
-This year I will write a paper that further solidifies this pattern.
+In 2019 I will write a paper that further solidifies this pattern.
 The project will provide very strong support for historical species replacement over large distances, which is important because a major conservation concern arising from anthropogenic climate change is increased species replacement in the future.